Regulatory

 Product-by-product

-- Restricted — government/monopoly routeCrude imports dominated by PSU refiners (IOC, BPCL, HPCL) and Reliance/Nayara.
+- Restricted — government/monopoly routeCrude imports dominated by PSU refiners (IOC, BPCL, HPCL).
+Private refiners (Reliance, Nayara) also import.
 DGFT IEC (Importer Exporter Code) mandatory.

 - Allowed for private tradeDGFT IEC required.
 BIS standards apply for fuel quality.